 Police disclosed in 2010 that two other officers had been disciplined for viewing pornography.
 The newspaper sought documents related to the case and the trial court found that the interest in disclosure heavily outweighed any privacy interests that the employees had in their actions and identities, the Supreme Court said.
 The city appealed that decision to the Vermont Supreme Court, which agreed with the lower court.

 "As the trial court found, there is a significant public interest in knowing how the police department supervises its employees and responds to allegations of misconduct.
-This is particularly true given the repeated instances of similar misconduct within the police department over a five-year period, as well as the apparent scope of the misconduct," the court said.

 Internal investigation records reveal that one employee downloaded between 5,000 to 10,000 pornographic images onto his work computer, including possible child pornography, the court said.
 State Police investigated and decided they lacked sufficient evidence to charge the officer.